 All of AINW’s senior and supervisory staff meet the Professional Qualifications of the Secretary of the Interior’s Standards and Guidelines for Archaeology and Historic Preservation (36 CFR 61, Appendix A) and have completed training in implementation of Section 106 of the National Historic Preservation Act (NEPA).
 Several staff also have completed training in NEPA, Section 4(f), and historic landscape evaluation.

-AINW’s professional staff includes 5 Ph.D. archaeologists, 2 of whom are Registered Professional Archaeologists, and 11 M.A.-level archaeologists, including 9 who are Registered Professional Archaeologists.
+AINW’s professional staff includes 4 Ph.D. archaeologists and 12 M.A.-level archaeologists.
+In all, 9 are Registered Professional Archaeologists.

 Among our professional archaeological staff are experts and specialists in:

 - Lithic Technology

 - Underwater Archaeology